 This custom-designed font family, Alibaba Sans, will help partners and customers power on-brand designs.

 Hearst Media has dozens of iconic titles.
 Learn how Monotype helped them evolve to meet the demands of a growing digital audience by offering more design flexibility and freedom.

 Monotype worked with noted illustrator Sir Quentin Blake and his team to recreate his handwriting as a bespoke typeface.

 The Studio team

 Robin Hui joined Monotype Hong Kong as a type designer in 1988.
-He is currently the chief design and production manager of Monotype Hong Kong, responsible for a wide variety of type design and technology projects, including compression, hinting and rendering control of typefaces across different platforms.
-Before joining Monotype, he worked 10 years as a professional typesetter where Robin gained experience in how type is used effectively, while also developing a strong passion for Chinese typography.
+He is currently the Chief Typographer and Production Manager of Monotype Hong Kong, responsible for a wide variety of type design and technology projects, including compression, hinting, and rendering control of typefaces across different platforms.
+Before joining Monotype, he spent 10 years as a professional typesetter, where Robin gained experience in how type is used effectively while also developing a strong passion for Chinese typography.

 Studio expertise and thought leadership.

 Fonts are more than a pretty face.
 Underneath their polished surface is an intricate array of data and functionality that few people ever see.
 Yet this hidden world is integral to the reliability, performance and appearance of a font.

 Out of all the thousands of fonts in the world, handwriting fonts are a category unto themselves.
 But even within that seemingly narrow niche, there is a range of styles that reflects the variations and subtle differences found in actual handwriting.